auchyoo/-CS118-SE2-BUddy-Chatbot/README.md

-# -CS118-SE2-BUddy-Chatbot
-# BUddy: Bicol University Student Handbook Chatbot
+# -CS118-SE2-BUddy: Bicol University Student Handbook Chatbot

 BUddy is a conversational AI chatbot developed to provide fast and accessible assistance to Bicol University students by answering queries based on the 2019 Student Handbook.
 Powered by a large language model (LLM), it offers a friendly, accurate, and intelligent way for students to explore academic policies, procedures, and student conduct regulations.